planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-Now that we've created a workspace, let's add a store.
+Now that we’ve created a workspace, let’s add a store.
 This will be a connection to a local PostGIS database.
-We'll do it in the same way as before: with a POST request done through cURL.
-This time, though, we're going to embed the XML payload in a file.
+We’ll do it in the same way as before: with a POST request through cURL.
+This time, though, we’re going to embed the XML payload in a file, as opposed to having it be part of the cURL command itself.
 Here is the content:

 --------------------------------------------------